Warp Deformer Features

 By holding down a key on the keyboard and dragging, you can edit the warp deformer without affecting the children.

-For more information, please refer to the chart below.
+For more information, please refer to the table below.

 |Shortcut||Overall editing with bounding box||Editing control points and division points|